 - Work assistance manuals

 A primary benefit of O&M documents is simplifying the onboarding of new hires.
 Also, operation and maintenance manuals ensure employees have access to consistent guidelines for any given situation.

 Operations and Maintenance Manual Components

-A comprehensive O&M manual has the following components:
+A comprehensive O&M manual includes the following components:

 - Overview: Includes background information such as company history, organizational charts, and personnel information.

 - Maintenance Procedures: Outlines proactive and corrective maintenance programs to ensure important assets remain in good working condition.
 Procedures summarize equipment test requirements, troubleshooting processes, and scheduling protocols.